aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOT to TSV or Online App" h2="Export DOT to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include DOT to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOT to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, edit, convert and print Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOT, DOC, DOCX, HTML, PDF, RTF, TXT and many more.
+With Aspose.Words for .NET, developers can easily convert DOT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, CSV, HTML, ODS, PDF and many more.
+With Aspose.Cells for .NET, developers can easily convert HTML to TSV with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOT to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can easily include DOT to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps, by using Aspose.Words for .NET to export DOT to HTML and Aspose.Cells for .NET to convert HTML to TSV.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, edit, convert and print documents and spreadsheets without using Microsoft Office.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}